wireshark/wireshark/.gitlab/issue_templates/Bug.md

 ## Sample capture file

-(If possible attach a sample capture file, not screenshot of dissection, showing this issue)
+(If possible attach a sample capture file, not screenshot of dissection, showing this issue.
+ You can do so by using the paper clip button in the editor menu bar.)

 ## Relevant logs and/or screenshots